philipwilsonchang/hooks-library/README.md

 2. cd into the folder.
 3. Run "npm install; npm start"
 4. Navigate in your browser to http://localhost:3000 to see the app in action.

+Please note that only deleting items has been implemented to test the reducer.
+Other actions (adding, modifying) do not work.